 The TUS Promoting Consent & Ending Sexual Violence Sub-Committee of the EDI Steering Committee oversees the implementation of the Framework for Consent in TUS through an institutional four-year action plan.
-TUS launched its anonymous sexual violence, sexual assault, bullying and harassment reporting tool (Speak-Out) in November 2021.
+TUS launched its anonymous sexual violence, sexual assault, bullying and harassment reporting tool (Speak-out) in November 2021.

 Through the HEA Gender Equality Enhancement Fund, TUS is collaborating with other HEIs on EDI related projects including: embedding EDI in the curriculum; embedding gender identity, expression and diversity training and best practice; and engaging men in building gender equality.
+During the 2023-24 academic year, the 'EDI in the Curriculum Toolkit' was launched and will be further promoted in 2024-25 academic year.